pravishj/nomad-consul-microservices-demo/README.md

 If you run `consul members`, you should see the server and client instances.

 Verify that Nomad is running with `ps -ef | grep nomad`.
 You should see "/usr/local/bin/nomad agent -config=/etc/nomad.d/nomad.hcl".
-If you run `nomad status`, you should see that the sockshop and sockshopui jobs are running.
+If you run `nomad status`, you should see that the catalogue-with-connect job is running.

 ## Step 7: Verify the Deployment
 The demo will automatically launch the catalogue app and Catalogue-db database and associated Consul Connect proxies using the command `nomad job run catalogue-with-connect.nomad`.
 You do not need to run these yourself.

-You can check the status of the sockshop jobs on the server or clients by running `nomad job status catalogue-with-connect`.
+You can check the status of the job on the server or clients by running `nomad job status catalogue-with-connect`.
 All tasks should be running.
 You can also see job and task status in the Nomad UI and even view the task logs in the UI.

 ## Step 8: Check the Running Tasks with the Nomad UI
 You can access the Nomad UI by pointing your browser to http://<server_ip>:4646, replacing \<server_ip\> with the public IP address of one of your servers.
 You can verify that the catalogue microservices and proxies are running as Nomad tasks.